Artist

 How much does Chicago make in a year?

-Chicago is modeled at $1.1M-$3.9M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Chicago is estimated at $1.1M-$3.9M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Chicago still make money?